11ason/home/src/content/posts/ThwiAlbumArt/index.md

 published: 2024-07-25
 description: "A design for PinkPantheress's mixtape *To Hell With It*."
 image: "./thwi.png"
-tags: ["Album Art", "Graphic Design", "PinkPantheress"]
+tags: ["Album Art", "Graphic Design", "Photoshop"]
 category: Album-Art
 draft: false
 ---